Snarling/bitburner-scripts/box/README.md

 #### Parameters
 - `text`: A string containing the html or text content of the prompt question.
 #### Return value
-A promise which resolves to `true` or `false` depending on user selection when the prompt is answered.
+A Promise which resolves to `true` or `false` depending on user selection when the prompt is answered.
 #### Example
 ```js
 let answer = await confirm("Is this documentation helpful?");